drewpager/teacher-tools/src/client/README.md

-# Teacher Tools
+# Plato's Peach

-Building tools to make the lives of teachers easier when building lesson plans, leveraging interactive content, and more.
+Building content and tools to make the lives of teachers easier when building lesson plans, leveraging interactive content, and more.